How to restrict resources in a company environment

 Create- cluster creation requires someone to be account administrator anyway so currently this permission isn’t really necessary .

 Read- can only see existing allowed clusters without any ability to change them.

 Update- can see and edit existing allowed cluster resources (which means also perform installation and rollbacks of Helm charts).
 Tags are managed from account settings, so this permission doesn’t apply to it currently.

-Delete- cluster removal requires someone to be account administrator anyway so currently this permissions isn’t really necessary
+Delete- cluster removal requires someone to be account administrator anyway so currently this permission isn’t really necessary.

-Create- can only create create new pipelines, not see, edit (which includes tagging them) or delete them.
-This permission should also go hand in hand with additional permissions like read/edit untagged pipelines
+Create- can only create new pipelines, not see, edit (which includes tagging them) or delete them.
+This permission should also go hand in hand with additional permissions like read/edit untagged pipelines.

 Read- view allowed pipelines only.